SheenaCook/poems.dev.repo/content/post/white-ninja-falconzord.md

 ---
 title:       "White Ninja Falconzord"
 subtitle:    "Power Up!"
 description: "Our first Christmas in London 1996, our oldest son was only 5.
-The power of advertising got to him but sadly he became a cynic at a very young age.Inronically Jingle All the Way became his fsavourite Christmas film."
+The power of advertising got to him but sadly he became a cynic at a very young age.
+Inronically Jingle All the Way became his fsavourite Christmas film."
 date:        2020-12-12T18:05:45Z
 image:       "img/falconzord_1.webp"
 categories:  ["misc"]